 General News Fri, 10 Aug 2018

-He said “under my watch as President of the Republic, the laws of this land will be applied to the letter, and without recourse to the ethnic, religious or political affiliations of the person involved.”
+“I can assure you also that under my watch as President of the Republic, the laws of this land will be applied to the latter and without recourse to the ethnic, religious or political affiliation of the person or persons involved.

 “To those who are sending Chiefs and Men of God to the Special Prosecutor to intervene on their behalf to try and persuade Mr Martin Amidu from conducting his investigations, from the little I know about the man, they are engaging in a fruitless venture,” President Akufo-Addo said during his speech at the graduation parade of the Ghana Prisons Service Officer Cadet Course Intake 25.